nischint/SampleProject/README.md

-SpringProjects
+SampleProject
 ==============

-Repo to hold the source code of all my spring projects
+Repo to store the src folder of Sample Project